Bas Oppenheim

 I work at the intersection of mental health, ethics, and technology.
 In much of this practice, ethical, scientific, and technical factors are treated as constraints after a concept has already been defined.
 In my work, they are part of the conceptual design itself: they inspire, shape, and constrain the concept from the beginning.
 This approach leads to software that is both responsible and innovative.

-I am personally responsible for the conceptual, content-related, and technical aspects of the following projects:
+I am responsible for the overall conceptual, content-related, and technical direction of the following projects:

 The EMDR App